CyrilZozulea/HackerNewsMAUISemple/README.md

 ### Hello everyone!

-> **This a project sample, which are demonstrate the fundamentals possibilities of .NET MAUI framework.**
+> **This is a sample project that demonstrates the core capabilities of the .NET MAUI platform.**
 >
 > **The project was be inspired by the hacker news forum(https://news.ycombinator.com/), and developed based on hacker news firebase API(https://github.com/HackerNews/API).**